Inform acts as a unique bridge between academic expertise and practical application.

 Because Inform believes it is important that the information it provides is as balanced and reliable as possible, it has a policy of not knowingly accepting funding from any religious, spiritual or other group about which it may be asked to give a report.
 It can, however, accept anonymous donations.
 If you would like Inform’s work to continue and would like to give it some anonymous support, this can be done by clicking on the Donate button on this and other pages.

-Early bird registration now open for next Inform Seminar "Immortality: Beliefs and Practices", 1 February 2020 at Bush House.
+The most recent Inform Seminar on "Immortality: Beliefs and Practices" took place on 1 February 2020 at Bush House.

 Click here for a video of Professor Eileen Barker talking about Inform and New Religious Movements